thomasgauvin/Parse-documents-with-Azure-Form-Recognizer-and-Logic-Apps-and-display-the-results-in-a-PowerApp/README.md

 ## How to build it

+Table of contents:
+1. Logic App A: Process uploaded documents from Blob Storage with Form Recognizer and store results to Blob Storage
+2. Logic App B: Upon POST request, retrieve content of parsed results from Blob Storage and respond to request with content in body
+3. PowerApp: Display folders and files from Blob Storage, display PDFs and call Logic App B using custom connector to display parsed results

-### Logic App A: Process uploaded documents from Blob Storage with Form Recognizer and store results to Blob Storage
+### 1. Logic App A: Process uploaded documents from Blob Storage with Form Recognizer and store results to Blob Storage

 ![Untitled Diagram drawio (11)](https://user-images.githubusercontent.com/35609369/149404534-e1ec18fa-fbd7-466e-93c4-b4dd3f0e5b08.png)

-### Logic App B: Upon POST request, retrieve content of parsed results from Blob Storage and respond to request with content in body
+### 2. Logic App B: Upon POST request, retrieve content of parsed results from Blob Storage and respond to request with content in body

 ![Untitled Diagram drawio (12)](https://user-images.githubusercontent.com/35609369/149404614-26dccead-c265-4072-8288-5900ae873996.png)

-### PowerApp: Display folders and files from Blob Storage, display PDFs and call Logic App B using custom connector to display parsed results
+### 3. PowerApp: Display folders and files from Blob Storage, display PDFs and call Logic App B using custom connector to display parsed results

 ![Untitled Diagram drawio (13)](https://user-images.githubusercontent.com/35609369/149404706-26091316-10ca-4689-a1f8-7fdbc9849664.png)